Conversations for Change

 Partners for Change

 Counselors for Change partners with organizations and other nonprofits who share our mission to increase mental health awareness, education, outreach, and advocacy.
 Our team of passionate volunteers can be found tabling at events to handout information and resources to attendees.
 Our team of mental health professionals provide workshops for organizations who wish to increase awareness of the impact mental health has on individuals, families, and communities.
-Some organizations we have partnered with who share our passion for mental health include American Foundation for Suicide Prevention, Survivors of Suicide Support Groups, The Campaign to Change Direction, Lucky’s Market, To Write Love on Her Arm, Mom’s Demand Action, Everytown for Gun Safety, Suntree United Methodist Church, Trinity Fitness, Brevard Public Schools, and Seacoast Bank.
+Some organizations we have partnered with who share our passion for mental health include American Foundation for Suicide Prevention, Survivors of Suicide Support Groups, James Journey, The Campaign to Change Direction, Lucky’s Market, To Write Love on Her Arm, Mom’s Demand Action, Everytown for Gun Safety, Suntree United Methodist Church, Trinity Fitness, Brevard Public Schools, and Seacoast Bank.

 Science for Change

 The Science for Change initiative was established to support students exploring topics in the behavioral sciences.
 Awards, opportunities to present their projects, and connections with professionals in the field of mental health were provided to students whose science research projects were selected that increase mental health awareness, decrease stigma, and improve well-being.